 This course is an upper level life science elective which studies the biology of plants.
 Through hands-on laboratory activities, projects and research students will learn about the structure and function of plants, plant classification and taxonomy, plant life cycles, and plant ecology.
 Students will gain an appreciation of the many ways that humans depend on and interact with plants.
-Note: This is an alternate year course.
-After 2021-22, it will be offered again in 2023-24.
+NOTE: Alternate year course.
+After 2023-24, next offered in 2025-26.